-Under Article 77 paragraph 4 of the Act on Investment Trusts and Investment Corporations of Japan, which applies the requirements of Article 109 paragraph 1 of the Companies Act to investment corporations, investment corporations are required to treat unitholders equally depending on the number and content of units held.
-In addition, upon liquidation, the allotment of residual assets to unitholders is required to be made equally depending on the number units held under Article 77 paragraph 2 item 2 and Article 158 of the ITA.
+Under Article 77 paragraph 4 of the Act on Investment Trusts and Investment Corporations AIFM's procedure to of Japan, which applies the requirements of Article 109 paragraph 1 of the Companies Act ensure fair treatment to investment corporations, investment corporations are required to treat unitholders of investors and details equally depending on the number and content of units held.
+In addition, upon liquidation, the allotment of residual assets to unitholders is required to be made equally depending treatment received by on the number units held under Article 77 paragraph 2 item 2 and Article 158 of the ITA.